Computationally Efficient Learning of Statistical Manifolds

 One particular problem of interest in visualizing smart meter data is to identify anomalous times of the week.
-For this reason Figure \ref{fig:anomalies1id} displays the same two-dimensional representations from using Isomap and Annoy as Figure \ref{fig:todplot} but with colors now used to demonstrate points in areas of high density using the method of \hyperlink{ref-Hyndman1996-lk}{Rob J. Hyndman} ( \hyperlink{ref-Hyndman1996-lk}{1996}).
-We identify the anomalies as the observations with the 10 lowest density values and these are shown in black points with the time of week index labeled in blue.
-While the anomalies identified by each manifold learning algorithm differ, when the same manifold learning algorithm, Isomap, is used, the use of approximate nearest neighbors has little impact on the identified anomalies.
+For this reason, \autoref{fig:anomalies1id} displays the same two-dimensional representations from using ISOMAP and Annoy as \autoref{fig:todplot} but with colors now used to demonstrate points in areas of high density using the method of \citet{Hyndman1996-lk}.
+We identify the anomalies as the observations with the top 10 lowest density values and these are shown in black points with the time of week index labeled in blue.
+While the anomalies identified by each manifold learning algorithm differ, when the same manifold learning algorithm, ISOMAP, is used, the use of approximate nearest neighbors has little impact on the identified anomalies.

-We can gain further insight by comparing distributions corresponding to specific times of the week identified as anomalous and typical by Figure \ref{fig:anomalies1id}.
-In Figure \ref{fig:compare2tow}, the left two panels in orange correspond to the typical periods 134 and 317 (corresponding to Monday 12 pm and Sunday 11 am respectively), while the right two panels in black display the anomalous, periods 24 and 310 (corresponding to Wednesday 7 am and Sunday 11 pm respectively).
-The typical periods show relatively lower electricity usage, and the distributions and are skewed right.
+We can gain further insight by comparing distributions corresponding to specific times of the week identified as anomalous and typical by \autoref{fig:anomalies1id}.
+In \autoref{fig:compare2tow}, the left two panels in orange correspond to the typical periods 32 and 119 (corresponding to Monday 4 pm and Wednesday 11:30 am respectively), while the right two panels in black display the anomalous, periods 37 and 325 (corresponding to Monday 6:30 pm and Sunday 6:30 pm respectively).
+The typical periods show relatively lower electricity usage, and the distributions are skewed right.
 In contrast, for anomalous periods, electricity demand is generally higher and distributions exhibit a thicker right tail.
-In particular, there is a more bimodal distribution on Wednesday at 7 pm, which may suggest certain patterns of behavior are undertaken by this specific household on some but not all weeks at this time (e.g.~entertaining guests).
+In particular, there is a more bimodal distribution on Sunday at 6:30 pm, which may suggest certain patterns of behavior are undertaken by this specific household on some but not all weeks at this time (e.g.~entertaining guests).

 \hypertarget{comparison-between-households}{